Pay outstanding liabilities or risk revocation of license, FG tells lottery firms

 “Lottery is a wealth generation, and Nigeria’s gaming market is the fastest growing in Africa with sales revenues approaching 2 Trillion Naira annually.

-“Given the potential in this industry and its capacity to generate jobs, increase the nation’s GDP and improve her social wellbeing, the government will not be deterred in pushing for reforms that are critical in shaping the growth of the industry for the benefit of Nigerians.
+“Given the potentials in this industry and its capacity to generate jobs, increase the nation’s GDP and improve her social wellbeing, government will not be deterred in pushing for reforms that are critical in shaping the growth of the industry for the benefit of Nigerians.

-In the same vein, the government has taken proactive steps by recovering outstanding liabilities due from the sector, whilst also ensuring prompt remittances from operators and permit holders in line with the extant law.
-On this note, let me urge all licenses and permit-holders to without further delay pay up their outstanding liabilities or risk revocation of their licenses and permits.”
+In the same vein, government has taken proactive steps by recovering outstanding liabilities due from the sector, whilst also ensuring prompt remittances from operators and permit holders in line with the extant law.
+On this note, let me urge all licenses and permit-holders to without further delay pay-up their outstanding liabilities or risk revocation of their licenses and permits.”

 Why we funded Back to School Jump Start Project—NLTF

-Earlier, Mr Yusuf Tegina who spoke on behalf of the National Lottery Trust Fund, explained why it funded the Back to School Jump Start Project.
+Earlier, Mr Yusuf Tijani who spoke on behalf of the National Lottery Trust Fund, explained why it funded the Back to School Jump Start Project.

 Tijani said: “The programme which seeks to help improve the current capacity of schools in the area of good hygiene practice through the provision of basic sanitary and standard modern teaching and learning aid such as laptops, smart tablet fitted e-books for promoting standard in tandem with global best practice.